CaraZzzz/MDP-MarkovDecisionProcess-Qlearning/README.md

-# MarkovDecisionProcess
+# Markov Decision Process & Q-Learning with ε-Greedy Exploration and Boltzmann Temperature

 ## MDP and RL Implemention
 MDP is tested by TestMDP

 RL is tested by TestRL

-In RL, Q-learning with ε-greedy exploration/Boltzmann temperaturewas implemented.
+In RL, Q-learning with ε-greedy exploration/Boltzmann temperature was implemented.

 In these two test, there are 4 states in state space and 2 actions in action space.